KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 **Core Glyphic Sequence:**
 `⚫ → ⚐ → 🔶 → ◎✦`
-*(From the stillness of Aion, a latent potential is selected, actualized, and revealed as a coherent emergent force.)*
+*(From the Stillness of Aion, a Latent Potential is selected, actualized, and revealed as a Coherent Emergent Force.)*

 ---